eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 Warp Terminal is proprietary software, it is closed-source.
 You cannot modify it to your needs, neither can you redistribute it.

+This is a devolution in terminal emulation.
+Many former closed-source terminal emulators like conhost.exe have been open-sourced, yet Warp Terminal remains proprietary.

 ## Your terminal shouldn't be a web app.

 Warp Terminal is built with Electron, the worst possible framework for a terminal emulator.
 It is slow, it is bloated, and it is not designed for the task.
 There are multiple other things that Electron is actually suited for, and this is not one of them.